 What parameters were employed for generating the co-authorship metric?

-A snapshot of data from the Scopus database was taken as at 1 April 2023.
-This has been analysed by calendar year for the three years 2020, 2021 and 2022.
+A snapshot of data from the Scopus database was taken as at 10 May 2025.
+This has been analysed by calendar year for the three years 2022, 2023 and 2024.
 Analysis of the snapshot is focused on the following five output types: Article; Conference Paper; Review; Book Chapter; Book.
 This focus mirrors the methodology Elsevier uses in the Times Higher Education World University Rankings.
-Similarly, the list of organisational affiliations used to generate the KEF metric began from the affiliations employed for the THES rankings.
+Similarly, the list of organisational affiliations used to generate the KEF metric began from the affiliations employed for the THE rankings.

 How are non-academic co-authors identified in the analysis?